 Comparing phylogenetic trees provides means to depict the evolutionary history of relationships among different biological entities.
 While similar processes are at play at different organizational levels, from genes to host-symbiont associations, different methods have been developed in different contexts.
 Some explicitly incorporate evolutionary processes such as gene loss, duplication and horizontal transfer, while others agnostically describe the variation in trees.
 Combining these approaches can provide deep insight into a wide variety of biological questions, including the drivers of gene tree variation, the prediction of protein-protein interactions, and co-evolutionary histories of interacting organisms and communities.
 This symposium will not only focus on methods for describing and comparing phylogenetic trees but will also allow discussing the many questions that these methods can be used to address.
 The goal of this discussion is to identify unifying themes in the questions, concepts, methodological needs and solutions used to understand and leverage phylogenetic variation.

-Invited speaker: Céline Scornavacca “Comparing trees: why and how?”
+Invited speaker: Céline Scornavacca “Gene tree-species tree reconciliation... and more”

 S33.
 Ecological models of macroevolution